 - Heavy sweating or high humidity

 - Using oily or greasy hair or skincare products or working in an area where you routinely come in contact with grease (restaurants where there are greasy food surfaces and frying oil)

 - Stress, which increases the hormone cortisol, can lead to a temporary flare

 - Some medications, especially those that manage hormones like testosterone or estrogen

-There is a widespread belief, especially among young people, that certain foods cause acne.
+There is a widespread belief, especially among young people, that certain foods contribute to acne.
 According to the Cleveland Clinic, some research studies link certain foods such as skim milk, whey protein, and diets high in sugar to breakouts, but that research is still controversial.
-There has been no evidence to suggest that chocolate causes the condition.
+There has been no evidence to suggest that chocolate has an effect on acne.

-While acne can typically be diagnosed by any health care provider, it is usually best to make an appointment with a skin specialist called a dermatologist.
+While any health care provider can typically diagnose acne, it is usually best to make an appointment with a skin specialist called a dermatologist.
 Specialists in clinical dermatology will observe the breakouts on your skin, paying attention to where the breakouts are located and what types they are.
 Based on this information, the dermatologist can determine if you have the condition.

 It’s often most helpful to have a specialist assist with diagnosis.
 They can provide additional health information and access to more effective treatments.
 Sometimes, traditional acne can look like other conditions that need alternative treatment, like acne inversa or perioral dermatitis.
 A dermatologist can also rule out more serious diseases like skin cancer.

 Many people treat acne with over-the-counter skincare products.
-Gently washing your face twice a day, in the morning and evening, is also generally recommended.
+Doctors also generally recommend gently washing your face twice a day, in the morning and evening.
 If you find that these products are ineffective, you may want to talk to your dermatologist, who can prescribe a stronger treatment plan to add to your skin and hair routine.

 Acne treatments work to reduce oil production or treat bacterial infection.
 However, even with prescription medications, it can take up to 8 weeks to notice improvement and months or years for the condition to clear up completely.